charleskoehl/parsimonious/README.md

 <a name="module_Parsimonious..Parsimonious+isPFObject"></a>

 #### parsimonious.isPFObject(thing) ⇒ <code>boolean</code>
-Return true if thing is a Parse.Object
+Return true if thing is a Parse.Object, or sub-class of Parse.Object (like Parse.User)

 **Kind**: instance method of [<code>Parsimonious</code>](#module_Parsimonious..Parsimonious)
 **Params**